 - Drink a tall glass of ice water perhaps with lemon or a chilled glass of coconut water.
 Sometimes hydration can ward off a sweet tooth.

 - Brush your teeth.
-Often times we crave a sweet food because we can still taste our dinner.
-A clean mouth feels great and can signal that you are done eating.
+Often times, we crave sweet food because we can still taste our dinner.
+A clean mouth feels excellent and can signal that you are done eating.

-- Don’t keep desserts in the house especially if you are an abstainer – read more about this in Are you an abstainer or moderator?
+- Don’t keep desserts in the house or at eye-sight, especially if you are an abstainer – read more about this in Are you an abstainer or moderator?